 A medical marijuana law was passed by the state legislature in 2004.

 Unlike many of the other states that have legalized recreational marijuana, there is no system for sales and taxation of cannabis in the state yet.
-Scott created the Governor's Marijuana Advisory Commission with three subcommittees – including roadway safety, education and prevention, and taxation and regulation – that are charged with making research-based recommendations.
+Scott created the Governor's Marijuana Advisory Commission with three subcommittees – roadway safety, education and prevention, and taxation and regulation – that are charged with making research-based recommendations.
 In his executive order regarding the commission, Scott set a Dec.
 15, 2018, deadline for the commission to provide recommendations on implementing and operating a regulatory and revenue system for an adult marijuana market.
 The final commission meeting was on Dec.
 12, 2018, before final recommendations could be submitted to the governor.